kokkonisd/saul/CONTRIBUTING.md

 ## style guide

-Please try to respect the style guide established by the already existing TOML license files.
+Please try to respect the style guide established by the existing TOML license files.